Skip to main content

 How Do Hormonal Protocols Affect Cellular Longevity?

 The interplay between hormones, cellular metabolism, and genetic expression is complex.
 Hormones act as master regulators, influencing the activity of genes that control cellular growth, differentiation, and survival.
 When hormonal balance is restored, cells receive the correct instructions, allowing them to perform their functions more efficiently and resist age-related decline.
-This includes enhancing the body’s ability to clear senescent (aging) cells, improve nutrient sensing pathways, and maintain proteostasis (the balance of and degradation).
+This includes enhancing the body’s ability to clear senescent (aging) cells, improve nutrient sensing pathways, and maintain proteostasis (the balance of protein synthesis and degradation).

 The clinical application of these protocols, therefore, extends beyond symptomatic relief.
 It represents a strategic intervention to support the cellular environment, providing the necessary biochemical signals for cells to maintain their integrity and function over time.
 This proactive approach to health aims to mitigate the cellular wear and tear that accumulates with age, supporting a more vibrant and functional existence for years to come.